agriculturegovau/ag-common/packages/header/README.md

 }
 ```

-## Usage with skip-links
+## Usage with skip links

-We encourage this component to be paired with the `SkipLinks` component available from `@ag.ds-next/skip-links`.

-By default, this component renders the main navigation element the ID of `main-nav`.
+By default, this component renders the main navigation element with the ID of `main-nav`.
 This can be overridden using the `mainNavId` prop.

+We encourage this component to be paired with the `SkipLinks` component available from the `@ag.ds-next/skip-links` package.

 ```tsx
 import { Header } from '@ag.common/header';